ChrisBohr/ChrisBohr/README.md

 - 👋 Hi, I’m @ChrisBohr
-- 👀 I’m interested in the cybersecurity industry
+- 👀 I’m interested in the cybersecurity industry as well as Data analysis practices
 - 🌱 I’m currently learning SQL, Tableu, Java
 - 📫 How to reach me: chrisgbohr@gmail.com